 Bone broth is what you get when you roast and then simmer animal bones (commonly chicken or cow) for many hours.
 You strain the bones and are left with a nutrient-dense broth, aka bone broth.

-Reason #1 to Drink Bone Broth on the Keto Diet: Bone broth contains electrolytes (which can help mitigate the “keto flu”!).
+Reason #1: Bone broth contains electrolytes (which can help mitigate the “keto flu”!).

 Bone broth naturally contains electrolytes, which are especially important to consume on the keto diet because the keto diet cuts out two big sources of natural electrolytes: starchy vegetables and fruit.
 In fact, this imbalance of electrolytes is a big cause of the dreaded “keto flu.”